sebyte/swiQlisp/README.md

 ```
 ## swiQlisp SLIME usage

-'swank' is the name of the Common Lisp component of SLIME (the Superior Lisp
+`swank` is the name of the Common Lisp component of SLIME (the Superior Lisp
 Interaction Mode for Emacs) the rest of which is written in Emacs Lisp.
 For
-this reason, SLIME is called 'swank' in Quicklisp (since Quicklisp is a Common
+this reason, SLIME is called `swank` in Quicklisp (since Quicklisp is a Common
 Lisp library manager, not an Emacs Lisp library manager) so first of all you
-must install the Quicklisp package 'swank':
+must install the Quicklisp package`swank`:

 ```
 $ sudo swiqlisp install swank
 ```
-Do not install the package 'quicklisp-slime-helper'.
+Do not install the package `quicklisp-slime-helper`.
 It assumes Quicklisp is
 installed under your home directory and will not work as expected.

 Then add the following line: